BasicPrimitives/javascript/samples/WebpackOrgDiagram.md

 ...
 ```

-### Open browser at `http://localhost:8080/` and you should see your first diagram.
+### Open browser at `http://localhost:8080/`, and you should see your first diagram.
-For more details see above mentioned blog post.
+For more details, see the blog post mentioned above.